 Summer – In the Garden

 It's summer time - time to be in the garden!
 We think about the seasons and explore what the weather will be like at different times of the year.
-We read and discuss the story of Jack and the Beanstalk.
-We plant seeds and track their development; we look at where our food comes from and plan and make lots of fruity snacks when thinking about our diet.
+We enjoy reading lots of different versions of Jack and the Beanstalk.
+We plant seeds and track their development; we look at where our food comes from and plan and make fruity snacks when thinking about our diet.

 Questions we'll be asking: